kraktos/SimpleSearch/README.md

   relevance is important.
 In order to do this, the query and the documents retrieved are represented in a vector space with a large number of dimensions.
   Ideally, the number of unique terms in the corpus defines the dimension.
 For example, the final resultant documents, 2 and 11 wil have vector representations in such a space.
   But trick is, instead of just putting a 1 in the "music" dimension for doc 2 is wrong.
 We substitute that with the *tf-idf* score for that term in that document.
 It captures both, how popular is the word "music" in doc 2 and how popular is "music" in the whole corpus.
-  Once, having such a vector representaion for documents and queries, it is easy to define a dot product to find which documents are most similar.
+  Once, having such a vector representation for documents and queries, it is easy to define a dot product to find which documents are most similar.
   And the rest is just ranking the documents by decreasing similarity score.

 * What are the trade-offs?
-  + Its fast, in memory and based on dictionary lookups.
-  + But, if new documents arrive, index building is not incremental.
-Needs to be re-indexed.
+  + indexing time vs query time.
+If indexing is slow, queries will be faster.
+And vice versa.

 * What's the runtime performance?

 * What is the complexity?
 * Where are the bottlenecks?
-  + With very common terms the inverted index can be very large.
+  + With some terms the inverted index can be very large.
 Vectorizing all those documents over the large space takes time.
+  + If new documents arrive, index building is not incremental.
+Needs to be re-indexed.
+  + for very large inverted indices, in-memory solutions would fail.
+Bit-compression may help.

 * What improvements would you make, and in what order of priority?
   + Stemming: stem all words in corpus
   + Stop words removal: through away common english stop words.
 These 2 will reduce the search space a lot.
-  +
+  + Even further, index partioning over multiple nodes.
+So, clusters might help here.